 Woodcrest State College is committed to providing a safe, consistent, respectful and disciplined learning environment for all students, staff, parents and visitors.
-All students and staff are motivated by the College vision of Inspiring Students to Succeed.
+All students and staff are motivated by the College vision of Inspiring Students.
 Students have opportunities to engage in quality learning experiences and acquire values supportive of their lifelong wellbeing.

-This Student Code of Conduct sets out the responsibilities and processes we use in our school to promote a productive, effective whole school approach to discipline.
+This Student Code of Conduct sets out the responsibilities and processes we use in our school to promote a productive, effective whole school approach to discipline through Positive Behaviour for Learning (PBL).